SeanLP/nature-trail/README.md

     * The footer section is valuable to the user as it encourages them to keep in contact via social media.

     ![Footer](https://seanlp.github.io/nature-trail/assets/images/footer.png)

+## Testing
+---
+* I tested that this page works in different browsers: Chrome, Safari and Firefox.

+* I confirmed that this project is responsive, looks good and functions on all standard devices using the devtools devices toolbar.

+* I confirmed that the navigation, header, club ethos, trails, timetable, sign up form, and find us text are all readable and easy to understand.

+## Bugs
+---
+**Solved Bugs**

+* I discovered when I input the form details and submitted them it gave me an error 404.

+* I fixed this by giving the form an action="https://formdump.codeinstitute.net/".

+## Validator Testing
+---
+* **HTML**

+    * No errors were returned when passing through the official W3C validator.

+* **CSS**

+    * No errors were found when passing through the official (Jigsaw) validator.